timf34/jetson-camera-code/README.md

 I shouldn't need to make another

+Also note that I need to be careful when running git pull on `calls_jetson_update_file.sh`... even though the main copy will be in the dispatcher.d folder it would be best not to change the original too much, otherwise I could accidentally changed the hardcoded filepaths

 # TODO

 - [ ] Look into making the environment variables work as a path in the .sh scripts.
 Primarily the `calls_jetson_update_file.sh` script